francesco1119/Pukeko/README.md

 * add option `-site` to create wordlists from a target website
 * add option `Leet` (or `1337`), also known as `eleet` or `leetspeak` (so many passwords are week because of  [leetspeak](https://optimwise.com/passwords-with-simple-character-substitution-are-weak/) )
 * add multilanguage (`pip install alphabet-detector`)
-* add highlight HotWord in string
+* add highlight HotWords in string
+* add e-mail to HotWords